This release presents statistics on the location of owner addresses in Scotland as at 31 December 2021

 1. The land and property title needs to be registered in the Land Register

-The benefits of a complete Land Register are being delivered through a combination of ensuring properties that regularly transact are on the Land Register, and the information on the remaining titles in the Sasines Register is easily accessed from Unlocking Sasines.
-We'll explore if we can include the Unlocking Sasines information in future updates.
+All titles that have been transferred for a consideration since 1 April 2003 should be in the Land Register.
+The majority of the remainder of titles are held in the Sasines Register, a deeds-based register.
+The benefits of a complete Land Register are being delivered through a combination of ensuring that properties which regularly transact are on the Land Register, and that the information on the remaining titles in the Sasines Register is easily accessed via Unlocking Sasines.
+We are working towards including unlocking sasines data in future reports.

 2. The registered legal owner has provided an address at the time of registration that is able to be classified to a geographic location

-The main reasons for not having an identifiable owner address are when:
+The two most significant reasons for not having an identifiable owner address occur when:

-- the supplied address is not complete or accurate enough to allow identification of a geographic location
+• the supplied address is not complete or accurate enough to allow identification of a geographic location.

-You can find the total volumes of titles where the registered owner is a Scotland or UK-wide public body in table 1 from the list of tables.
-This table also includes volumes for Crown bodies and titles where the owner's address is given as a British Forces Post Office number.
+The total volumes of titles where the registered owner is a Scotland or UK-wide public body, a Crown body or where the owner’s address is given as a British Forces Post Office number are included in Figure 2.
+Individual Scottish NHS trusts and Scottish local authorities are included in the Scotland figures.

 Statistics in scope